 FOREWORD

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Switchgear and Controlgear Sectional Committee had been approved by the Electrotechnical Division Council.
+This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Switchgear and Controlgear Sectional Committee had been approved by the Electrotechnical Division Council.

 With large scale manufacture of bus-bars in this country, the need for specifying uniform requirements of such equipment was felt, particularly in view of different practices being followed by the manufacturers.
 This standard has, therefore, been prepared to meet this need and also to provide guidance to the manufacturers in this field.

-This standard was originally published in 1976.
+This standard was first published in 1976.
 This revision has been undertaken to harmonize it with the latest developments that have taken place at international level.

 In preparing this standard, assistance has been derived from B.S.
 159 : 1992 ‘Busbars and bushar connections’, issued by the British Standards Institution.